Binomial nomenclature: Authority

 In scholarly texts, at least the first or main use of the binomial name is usually followed by the "authority" – a way of designating the scientist(s) who first published the name.
 The authority is written in slightly different ways in zoology and botany.
 For names governed by the ICZN the surname is usually written in full together with the date (normally only the year) of publication.
+One example of author citation of scientific name is: "Amabela Möschler, 1880."
 The ICZN recommends that the "original author and date of a name should be cited at least once in each work dealing with the taxon denoted by that name."
 For names governed by the ICNafp the name is generally reduced to a standard abbreviation and the date omitted.
 The International Plant Names Index maintains an approved list of botanical author abbreviations.
 Historically, abbreviations were used in zoology too.

-When the original name is changed, e.g. the species is moved to a different genus, both codes use parentheses around the original authority; the ICNafp also requires the person who made the change to be given.
+When the original name is changed, e.g., the species is moved to a different genus, both codes use parentheses around the original authority; the ICNafp also requires the person who made the change to be given.
 In the ICNafp, the original name is then called the basionym.
 Some examples: